xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCALE**?(series\_labels, series\_marks, reverse)

-Series\_labels    is a number corresponding to the Number Of Series Between Tick Labels text box.
+Series\_labels&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Series Between Tick Labels text box.
 The default is 1.
 Series\_labels can also be a logical value.
 If TRUE, and automatic setting will be used.
 If FALSE, or omitted, the number will be used.

-Series\_marks    is a number corresponding to the Number Of Series Between Tick Marks text box.
+Series\_marks&nbsp;&nbsp;&nbsp;&nbsp;is a number corresponding to the Number Of Series Between Tick Marks text box.
 The default is 1.
 Series\_marks can also be a logical value.
 If TRUE, and automatic setting will be used.
 If FALSE, or omitted, the number will be used.

-Reverse    is a logical value that corresponds to the Series In Reverse Order check box on the Scale tab.
+Reverse&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Series In Reverse Order check box on the Scale tab.
 If reverse is TRUE, Microsoft Excel displays the series in reverse order; if FALSE or omitted, Microsoft Excel displays the series normally.

 **Related Functions**

-Syntax 1   Changes the position, formatting, and scaling of the category axis in 2-D charts
+Syntax 1&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 2-D charts

-Syntax 2   Changes the position, formatting, and scaling of the value axis in 2-D charts
+Syntax 2&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 2-D charts

-Syntax 3   Changes the position, formatting, and scaling of the category axis in 3-D charts
+Syntax 3&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the category axis in 3-D charts

-Syntax 5   Changes the position, formatting, and scaling of the value axis in 3-D charts
+Syntax 5&nbsp;&nbsp;&nbsp;Changes the position, formatting, and scaling of the value axis in 3-D charts

 Return to [top](#Q)